vanutp/tgbridge/README.md

 Want to help the project?
 Here's how you can help:

 - **⭐️ the repository**: Your support is important to me :)
-- **Open an issue**: Open an issue to suggest improvements or report bugs
+- **Open an issue**: Open an issue to suggest improvements or report bugs.
+You can also post suggestions in the [Telegram chat](https://t.me/tgbridge_chat)
 - **Vote for features**: Leave a 👍 on an issue if you are interested in the feature
-- **Send a PR**: Look for issues labeled "help wanted" if you want to contribute
 - Before working on a pull request, please discuss your proposed changes in an issue first — this helps avoid duplicate work and ensures your contribution aligns with the project goals